colloqi/piSignage/README.md

 6. Assign the playlist and Deploy it to groups.
 7. To locally manage the pi players using smartphone, download pisingage [android-app](https://play.google.com/store/apps/details?id=com.ariemtech.pisignage)
 8. Pi-Players, can be managed using [chrome-app](https://chrome.google.com/webstore/detail/pisignage-discovery-remot/fngfhanhnojhlclbokgllbejdhnajedo) too

+###What is PiSignage?

+PiSignage is a HD capable Digital Signage Player based on standard and off-the-shelf components.
+It connects to TV via HDMI port and can even turn on/off your TV!
+PiSignage is powered from any standard USB source.
+It is based on credit-card sized Raspberry Pi computer(Model B/B+/pi2) and completely solid-state.

+PiSignage can be controlled by connecting it directly to your Smartphone, or over a local wi-fi network from any Browser or by a Central server.

+Deployment is just a few steps.
+Upload pictures/videos from your smartphone, sync files from the central server, create notices from the available templates or even source content from your Social feeds!
+Control the order of play by simple drag and rearrange and optionally configure the duration of each asset.

+PiSignage decides what to play next based on the files present in the player and the playlist configuration.
+Hence it is very versatile to manage!
+Software can be remotely upgraded and has built-in features for resiliency.

+To control large number of players, create groups and assign players.
+Deploy playlists to groups.
+PiSignage will automatically sync and start playing the new content.
+You can still micro-manage individual players using Smartphone or Browser.

+Interested? please drop an email to pisignage@ariemtech.com to know more.

+### Benefits of PiSignage
+#### Affordable, Intelligent
+- HD capable Player based on off-the-shelf Raspberry Pi , a credit-card sized computer
+- 100% Solid-state, low foot-print, USB powered - Modular Software built upon state-of-the-art mobile, server and sync technologies
+- Resilient Software decides what to play next based on content and playlist settings, auto upgrade, preserves state after power recycles

+#### Control from your Smartphone or any Browser
+- Multiple options for connectivity - Direct USB, Ethernet, Wi-Fi or over Internet from Server
+- Upload videos/images, Create notices and Edit Playlists from your mobile or browser
+- Configure and monitor PiSignage at feature level, turn on/off TV

+#### Create Content with ease
+- Upload videos/images from your phone or browser - Create Notices and Messages with the available templates
+- Sync Content from Central Servers, PiSignage seamlessly syncs content across Networks and Locations
+- Create feeds from your Social channels, web resources, Enterprise Servers or even Google Calendars

 #### Get in Touch @ pisignage@ariemtech.com or raise an issue